NoTengoBattery/changelog-scraper/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Capstone Project: Ruby: Changelog Scraper
-> A `git` changelog scraper can retrieve information from changelogs, such as merge requests, from git websites.
+> A `git` changelog scraper that can retrieve information from changelogs, such as merge/pull requests, from git websites such as GitHub.

 ![screenshot](./doc/screenshot.png)